Ayisharinsi/study-of-basic-gates/README.md

 **OUTOUT**
 ![alt text](1.png)
 **Result:**
-Thus the different digital IC’s are studied and the truth table for different logic gates are verified.
+Thus the different digital IC’s are studied and the truth table for different logic gates are verified